lh209/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-> > REPLACE THIS TEXT WITH YOUR RESPONSE
+> Helps execute commands by passing in an argument list
+> find ./Desktop -print | xargs grep "ls"